chetnashah/webconcepts/ios-work/swift/Properties.md

 a constant or variable that’s stored as part of an instance of a particular class or memory structure

+**A stored property must be given an initial value** - either through default value in declaration, or via initializer functions.

+Setter observers are not called during initialization of properties.

 ### lazy stored properties (must be var)

 A lazy stored property is a property whose initial value isn’t calculated until the first time it’s used.
 You indicate a lazy stored property by writing the lazy modifier before its declaration.